jmc-88/lambda/README.md

 ```
 true   = lambda x, y . x
 false  = lambda x, y . y
+nil    = false

 not  = lambda a . a false true
 and  = lambda a, b . a b false
 or   = lambda a, b . a true b
 xor  = lambda a, b . a (not b) b

-if  = lambda condition, then, else . condition then else
+if  = lambda condition, then, else . condition then else nil

 Z  = lambda f . (lambda x . f (lambda v . x x v)) (lambda x . f (lambda v . x x v))